chinapedia/wikipedia.abstract.en/Page/Sulfur.md

 Precautions

-Effect of acid rain on a forest, Jizera Mountains, Czech Republic Elemental sulfur is non-toxic, as are most of the soluble sulfate salts, such as Epsom salts.
+Elemental sulfur is non-toxic, as are most of the soluble sulfate salts, such as Epsom salts.
 Soluble sulfate salts are poorly absorbed and laxative.
 When injected parenterally, they are freely filtered by the kidneys and eliminated with very little toxicity in multi-gram amounts.

 When sulfur burns in air, it produces sulfur dioxide.
 In water, this gas produces sulfurous acid and sulfites; sulfites are antioxidants that inhibit growth of aerobic bacteria and a useful food additive in small amounts.
 At high concentrations these acids harm the lungs, eyes, or other tissues.
 In organisms without lungs such as insects or plants, sulfite in high concentration prevents respiration.